 The bike itself may not move, but the muscles engage in plenty of rigorous movements during the workout.
 Make sure the handlebars and saddle are properly adjusted.
 The seat should support all of your body weight and make it easy for you to move comfortably.
 Avoid tilting it too far north or south as that can put unnecessary pressure on arms and knees.
 As you lean forward, engage the abs, relax the elbows, and hold on gently to the handlebars.
 This position should help you maintain a straight back.
 If you experience chronic back pain, consider riding a recumbent bike with a reclining seat.

 Stationary bikes make it easy to sweat through your routine, but it’s always beneficial to mix up workouts to keep all of the muscles engaged.
 For example, switch up the intensity for 20 minutes by rotating between flat-road, moderate, and forceful riding.
 You can also play music and bike to the beat.

 The display panel is there to guide you through the workout, and they usually feature different levels.
 The revolutions per minute (RPM) indicate your cadence, which is how many times the pedal turns in a minute.
 Wattage refers to the power you sustain during a workout.

 If you’re ready to engage your muscles and enjoy a serious exercise, head to The Club Maui, the leading gym in Wailuku, HI.
-In addition to stationary bikes, the fitness center also provides group classes, resistance equipment, personal training, and an on-site spa that features a luxurious sauna and steam room.
-Learn more about their facilities online, or call (808) 633-1765 to inquire about enrollment.
+In addition to stationary bikes, the fitness center also provides group classes, resistance equipment, and personal training.
+Call (808) 633-1765 to inquire about enrollment.